 The show is prefaced by a Polynesian feast of epic proportions.
 The hollow sound of a blown conch shell signals the unveiling of the imu, followed by a grand Hawaiian buffet.
 Expect traditional favorites like poi, kalua pork, teriyaki chicken, potato mac salad, fresh fish, and chow mein.
 While you feast, enjoy live music and traditional hula.

 As darkness falls, the stage lights come up, and the audience is transported back over 1,000 years to when Polynesians made their first voyage to Hawaii.
 Luau Kalamaku’s show is unique in that the performance follows a narrative, weaving Polynesian song and dance into the story.
 The meticulously designed costumes, interactive stage, and enchanting storyline breathe new life into the traditional luau experience.
-The show is offered Tuesdays, Fridays, and select Thursdays.
+The show is offered Tuesdays and Fridays (occasional shows added throughout the year).

 Hawaii Alive Luau – Royal Sonesta Luau